Guided Tours

 Tours take visitors around the former warehouse upon which the Elbphilharmonie was built, via the Plaza and through the foyers to the heart of the Elbphilharmonie – the Grand Hall.
 You can choose between a general tour and tours with a special focus on music or architecture.
 We recommend that persons with mobility issues take the barrier-free tour.

-Book tickets for guided concert hall tours on this webpage or in person at the Elbphilharmonie Ticket Shops.
+Book tickets for guided concert hall tours on this webpage or in person at the Elbphilharmonie Ticket Shops – a maximum of 8 weeks in advance.

 This tour provides information on the history of the Elbphilharmonie, as well as fascinating insights into its concert halls, outstanding acoustics and music programming.